Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/faq/index.md

 ## How to set title for each Individual page

+For nuxt users, please refer to their official guide [here](https://nuxt.com/docs/getting-started/seo-meta).

-Typically, there is no need to modify the title in admin panels.
+For vue users typically, there is no need to modify the title in admin panels.
 However, if you still wish to make changes, you can achieve this by integrating the `unhead/vue` library into your project.

-For detailed instructions regarding implementation, please visit the following link: [Unhead Setup](https://unhead.harlanzw.com/integrations/vue/setup)
+For detailed instructions regarding implementation, please visit the following link: [Unhead Setup](https://unhead.unjs.io/setup/vue/installation)

-## Why we have removed store from email app?

-In our email app, there is not any requirement to access states across multiple components.
-So, the need for a store in the email app has been eliminated.
-All essential functions have been moved to the `useEmail.ts` file.

-To review the changes made for the removal of the store, please refer to this [commit](https://github.com/themeselection/master-vue--material/pull/324)

 ## Nuxt Terminal Warnings